lsst-sims/smtn-002/index.rst

     consideration.
 The filter transmission curves match those provided as specifications to vendors, and are derived from LSE-30, OSS-REQ-0240.
-    Mirror reflectivities and lens transmission curves are based on expected performance curves.
+    Mirror reflectivities are based on lab measurements of pristine witness samples; the losses  and lens transmission curves are based on expected performance curves.
 The atmospheric transmission is based on MODTRAN models of the atmosphere at Cerro Pachon, with the addition of a conservative amount of aerosols.
 The